atifaziz/Optuple/README.md

 [LastOrDefault]:   https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable.lastordefault
 [SingleOrDefault]: https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable.singleordefault

-Then there is `Values`, which given a sequence of options, will return values from those options that contain some.
+Then there is `Filter`, which given a sequence of options, will return a sequence of _x_ values from those options in the original sequence that are some of _x_.

 ### Working with LINQ query syntax